tohumcuugur/React-ShoppingCard/README.md

 This is a shopping card app.
-U can add product to the list, u can edit the product on the listed products and remove product.
-And they All saving to local storage.
-App is exchange rate dolar from tl.
+U can add product to the basket, the number of products can be increased or decreased , u can delete the product form the product list or basket.

 <h1>FOR DEMO</h1>
 <h2>https://shopping-card11.netlify.app/</h2>